-- \ Caution: Some care needs to be exercised in writing the put as IRS guidance states that if a taxpayer sells stock at a loss and within the restricted period sells a put option, the sale of the put option "may" trigger the wash sale rule.
-The IRS guidance appears to allow the sale of puts only if they are "not likely to be exercised".
-Given that there are no clear guidelines for this "not likely to be exercised" standard, most practitioners advise the writing of puts that are either at-the-money or out-of-the-money. - Sell long stock at a loss and enter into a total return Basket Swap: In this scenario, the taxpayer holds stock with a market value that is lower than the tax basis of the stock and seeks to deduct a capital loss on the sale of the stock while still maintaining economic exposure with respect to the disposed of stock.
+Caution: Some care needs to be exercised in writing the put as IRS guidance states that if a taxpayer sells stock at a loss and within the restricted period sells a put option, the sale of the put option "may" trigger the wash sale rule.
+The IRS guidance appears to allow the sale of puts only if they are "not likely to be exercised."
+Given that there are no clear guidelines for this "not likely to be exercised" standard, most practitioners advise the writing of puts that are either at-the-money or out-of-the-money.

+• Sell long stock at a loss and enter into a total return Basket Swap: In this scenario, the taxpayer holds stock with a market value that is lower than the tax basis of the stock and seeks to deduct a capital loss on the sale of the stock while still maintaining economic exposure with respect to the disposed of stock.
 The following transaction may allow the taxpayer to maintain economic exposure to the stock and to deduct a capital loss without disallowance under the wash sale rules.

 In a proposed transaction, the taxpayer sells (at a loss) the stock in the open market and simultaneously enters into a swap agreement with a counterparty with respect to a basket of securities that includes the sold stock.
 The swap will terminate on the 35th day following the date on which the swap is entered into (the "Maturity Date").
 The swap will provide that on the Maturity Date, (1) the taxpayer will pay the counterparty an amount equal to the depreciation in the value of the basket over the term of the swap and (2) the counterparty will pay the taxpayer an amount equal to the appreciation in the value of the basket over such term.
-In addition, the swap will provide that the counterparty will pay to the taxpayer an amount equal to dividends paid during the term of the swap on stocks that comprise the basket.
-The taxpayer also will make LIBOR-based payments to the counterparty determined with reference to the initial value of the stocks comprising the basket on a weekly basis over the term of the swap.
+In addition, the swap will provide that the counterparty will pay to the taxpayer and during the term of the swap on stocks that comprise the basket.
+The taxpayer also will make LIBOR-based payments to the basket on a weekly basis over the term of the swap.